axellancieri/axellancieri.github.io/README.md

 - once I get onto bootsraps variables to do some edits.
 Make sure to add a margin-top and then delete/change the class I had to make on _shared.scss

+NACHO

+- check on why cv svg is not consistant on get-in-touch (hover efect through js)